davidalger/devenv/README.md

 ### dev-db
 This node has MySql 5.6.x installed.
 Since this is a development environment, the root mysql password has been left blank.

+***WARNING:*** Because this node is running the mysqld service and persisting data, attempts to forcefully shutdown (aka run `vagrant destroy`) on the db node will cause data corruption and fail subsequent mysqld start operations unless the vm has first been halted and/or the mysqld service stopped gracefully prior to vm destruction.
+The recommended sequence to wipe the vm and create from scratch is halt, destroy, then up.

 ## dev-solr
 This node does not boot by default and currently does nothing.
 It is here as a placeholder for running Solr once the provisioning scripts for it are created.